 With Ken Griffin’s $12 million donation secured, the Chicago Park District plans to create separated trail space for people biking and people walking between West Fullerton Street and East Ohio Street this spring.

 The North Side segment is part of a larger project to create separate paths along the full length of the 18-mile Lakefront Trail by the end of 2018, as Mayor Emanuel announced last December.

-We joined the park district at a public meeting to discuss the project on Wednesday, March 22 at the Lincoln Park Cultural Center.
+We joined the park district at a public meeting to discuss the project in March at the Lincoln Park Cultural Center.
 Attendees got a chance to review draft plans and deliver feedback on how to maximize the safety benefits.
 See plan images that were presented at the meeting of trail separation from Fullerton to North and Oak to Ohio.